...

 • Neural networks are like the brains of AI systems.
 They consist of layers of interconnected nodes to help AI make sense of complex data.

 • AI technologies have been integrated into physical therapy to help with the automation of clinical tasks.
-It uses technologies such as motion analysis, wearable devices, and virtual therapists to assist the physical therapy practice in patient care.
+It uses technologies such as motion analysis, wearable devices, and virtual therapists to assist the physical therapy practise in patient care.

 • AI can analyse how patients move and pinpoint problems in their movements through motion analysis.